 Dear Father, if there is an area in our lives in which we’ve grown fearful, prune that tendency from our hearts.
 Use whatever means is necessary to restore our song and renew our spiritual strength.
 Amen.

-Go Deeper — Let’s examine our recent choices.
+Today's Challenge: Let’s examine our recent choices.
 Do they demonstrate a trust in God?
-If not, maybe today is a good day for us to begin writing the next chapter of our lives trusting Him to be our deliverer, our song, and our salvation.
+If not, maybe today is a good day for us to begin writing the next chapter of our lives trusting him to be our deliverer, our song, and our salvation.